 Cat5e definitely no. Cat6 stands a chance for shorter lengths, but nothing is guaranteed.
 Although it was initially proposed that Cat6 systems could run 10GbaseT up to 55 meters (subject to appropriate mitigation activity such as separating cables), more recent studies have suggested that this limit may more realistically be 37 metres.
 The problem is that correct operation at any length may depend on factors which will change with moves and changes etc.

-At the time of writing (2009), 10GBaseT interfaces are very new, expensive and power hungry.
-Most users are still choosing either Cat5e or Cat6 systems, on the basis that these systems are perfectly capable of running Ethernet up to 1000BaseT, which should prove more than adequate for the foreseeable future.
+At the time of writing (2009), 10GBaseT interfaces are very new, expensive and power-hungry.
+Most users are still choosing either Cat5e or Cat6 systems, on the basis that these systems are perfectly capable of running an Ethernet cable installation up to 1000BaseT, which should prove more than adequate for the foreseeable future.

 The argument for installing Cat6a now is one of future proofing.
 It is estimated that 10GBaseT NIC cards for laptop computers will become the norm in around 2012.
 Thereafter, only installations with Cat6a cabling will be sure of being able to exploit this new bandwidth.
 Therefore, the logic goes, if the planned lifetime of a new cabling system us five or more years, Cat6a should be considered as an option.
 If the planned lifetime is ten or more years, Cat6a definitely appears to be the favoured solution, even for relatively low performance users.